 The account opening charge is ₹500 for equity trading and demat accounts.

-- Email soft copies to [email protected] for review.
+- Email soft copies to [email protected] and [email protected] for review.

 - Make corrections if requested.